Business Broker Agreement

 - Compensation; amount, percent or fixed fee;

 View the full collection of forms and templates for selling (or buying) a business.

 Are you a Business Broker?
-Start listing your businesses for sale with BrokerBoard, a cloud-based brokerage management application.
+Start listing your businesses for sale with BrokerBoard™, an online brokerage management platform.

 BUSINESS BROKER AGREEMENT